Turtle Bay Resort Review

 The location of the resort along three bays rimmed by soft sand beaches and tranquil tide pools is the ultimate child's playground.
 The Kuilima beach cove, a sandy inlet located adjacent to the resort, is perfect for swimming and snorkeling with the family.

-Is anyone in your household a fan of the television show "Lost?"
-If so, you know exactly what the area surrounding Turtle Bay looks like.
-The show was shot right here, including the beach scenes.
-Another popular medium that you may or may not wish to watch with your children is the 2008 movie "Forgetting Sarah Marshall."
+For anyone who was a fan of the show “Lost,” it was shot in the areas and beach surrounding Turtle Bay.
+Another popular medium that you may or may not wish to watch with your children is the 2008 movie “Forgetting Sarah Marshall.”
 The movie clearly shows the rooms, the lobby, the pools and beach area of Turtle Bay Resort.
 Right at the end of the movie, Jason Segel slides down the slide into the kiddie pool, a great scene to share with your children and a great place for your kids to play.
 You can check it out for yourself via the live webcam on the Turtle Bay Resort property.
 The camera is generally focused on the pool area.

 No matter what your preference in accommodations, you'll find what works best for your family here.
 There are 433 rooms on five floors in three towers and there's just not a bad view from any of them.
 Each room has a balcony from which you can see the ocean.